margaretmf/margaretmf.github.io/creativewriting.md

 He knows how to help me heal
 He knows just what I needed to hear

-My heart and yorus are in synch with each other in the universe for ever We were destined to become one and be greater than the two of us alone Our hearts reach love
+My heart and yours are in synch with each other in the universe for ever We were destined to become one and be greater than the two of us alone Our hearts reach love
 An eternal day and night, day after day, night after night, year after year, from sunrise to sunset